Skelf-Research/mpl/README.md

 [![Docs](https://img.shields.io/badge/docs-mkdocs-blue.svg)](https://skelf-research.github.io/mpl)
 [![Tests](https://img.shields.io/badge/tests-144%20passing-brightgreen.svg)](#status)

-**Your AI agents are stuck in compliance purgatory.** MCP and A2A give them transport—but compliance teams are asking: *"Can you prove the agent did what you said?"*

-MPL is the answer.
-A lightweight overlay that adds **typed contracts**, **quality SLOs**, and **tamper-evident audit trails** to your existing agent infrastructure.
-No rewrites.
-No new transport.
-Just the semantic governance layer that gets your agents to production.
+### Contracts, quality measurement, and audit trails for AI agent communication.

+MPL sits between your agents and their tools.
+It makes every interaction **typed**, **measurable**, and **provable** — so you can move from prototype to production without rewriting your stack.

 ```
 ┌─────────────────────────────────────────────────────────┐
 │                    Your Agent Logic                      │
 ├─────────────────────────────────────────────────────────┤
 │                    MPL (this layer)                      │
-│   Typed Schemas  ·  Quality Metrics  ·  Policy Engine   │
+│   Contracts  ·  Quality Metrics  ·  Policies  ·  Proofs │
-│   Semantic Hashing  ·  Provenance  ·  Audit Trails      │
 ├─────────────────────────────────────────────────────────┤
 │            MCP (client-server)  |  A2A (peer-to-peer)   │
 └─────────────────────────────────────────────────────────┘